umputun/tg-spam/README.md

 _All 4 files are dynamically reloaded by the bot, so user can change them on the fly without restarting the bot._

+Another useful feature is the ability to keep the list of approved users persistently.
+The bot will not ban those users and won't check their messages for the spam, because they already passed the initial check.
+IDs of those users kept in the internal list, stored in the file `approved-users.txt`.
+To enable this feature, user must specify the file with the list of approved users with `--files.approved-users=, [$FILES_APPROVED_USERS]` parameter.
+The file is binary and can't be edited manually.
+The bot handles it automatically as long as the parameter is set and `--paranoid` mode is not enabled.

 ### Admin chat/group

 Optionally, user can specify the admin chat/group name/id.
 In this case, the bot will send a message to the admin chat as soon as a spammer is detected.
 Admin can see all the spam and all banned users and could also unban the user by clicking the "unban" link in the message.